AnnaLindeberg/AOC25/README.md

 ## Day 1: Secret Entrance
 Day one and mistake one: open the big input file and do not assume your integers lie in the range [0,99].

+## Day 2: Gift Shop
+OK I completely overenginered the first part and then wrote a reasonable 15 lines of code to solve both parts instead.
+A little bit bruteforce-ing all possible invalid IDs and then checking if they appear in one of the ranges but that's, on the other hand, fast enough to work and easy to grasp.